opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cce_node_v3.md

 * `product_id` - (Optional) The Product ID.
 Changing this parameter will create a new cluster resource.

 * `max_pods` - (Optional) The maximum number of instances a node is allowed to create.
-Changing this parameter will create a new cluster resource.
+Changing this parameter will create a new node resource.

 * `public_key` - (Optional) The Public key.
 Changing this parameter will create a new cluster resource.